 Once you get a hang of the process, creating QR codes to access student recordings is fairly straight forward and students can quickly learn to do it themselves.
-There are multiple ways to use QR codes in the foreign language classroom (look for an upcoming post).
+There are mays ways to use QR codes in the foreign language classroom.

 One thing I like to do is make the codes available to parents so that they can listen to their kids speaking the language.
 For example, I made this bulletin board interactive so that the students voices can be heard reading their writing assignment.
 All it takes is a QR reading app on a smartphone to quickly and instantly hear the student’s voice.

-Y0u can use Google drive to upload the audio files or Dropbox .
-These directions use Dropbox, but he Google drive works the same way.
+You can use Google drive to upload the audio files or Dropbox .
+These directions use Dropbox, but Google drive works the same way.
 Create a folder for the audio.
 Drag the audio files from email into the dropbox folder.

 Generate a QR link.
 Use http://www.qrstuff.com/